OlegIlyenko/graphiql-workspace/README.md

 ReactDOM.render(<GraphiQLWorkspace config={config} />, document.getElementById('graphiql-workspace'));
 ```

+You still will need to add bootstrap CSS in you final application.
+For instance, you can use `bootstrap-loader` in webpack config.
 For an example application, that uses **graphiql-workspace**, check out [graphql-toolbox](http://toolbox.sangria-graphql.org/graphiql)

 Here is how it look like in your browser: